martinvoegele/n_gram_graph/README.md

 # N-Gram Graph

 This repository contains the source code for the paper
 > Shengchao Liu, Mehmet Furkan Demirel, Yingyu Liang.
 N-Gram Graph: Simple Unsupervised Representation for Graphs, with Applications to Molecules.
+NeurIPS 2019 (Spotlight)

-NeurIPS 2019 (Spotlight), with small adaptations by Martin Voegele.
+with small adaptations by Martin Voegele.

 You can check the paper on  [NeurIPS proceedings](https://papers.nips.cc/paper/9054-n-gram-graph-simple-unsupervised-representation-for-graphs-with-applications-to-molecules) or [ArXiv](https://arxiv.org/abs/1806.09206).